Sud Kaen Saen Rak: Production & reception

 The series based on a novel in same title by Chulamanee, Nakhon Sawan novelist.
 It was his second work adapted into a television series, following Ching Chang in 2009 on Channel 5.

+All of his novels that have been adapted for television take place in Nakhon Sawan province, to the point where fans have come to call it the "Nakhon Sawan Universe".
+Although the stories are not directly connected, they are tied together by recurring elements such as characters, locations, events, and similar points in time.
+The narratives are set against a rural, local backdrop and often centre on the complexity of imperfect families.
+There are sharp-tongued mothers-in-law who control and torment their daughters-in-law, and every character is deeply human, shaped by jealousy, bias, and emotional fragility that binds them all together.

 Filming lasted 16 months, starting in January 2014.
 Before the broadcast, Sud Kaen Saen Rak was thought to be just an outsider series.